Martial styles – Broadsword

 Teaching classes in his preferred weapon of choice the Basket Hilted Broadsword, Broadsword and Dirk, Broadsword and Targe , singlestick and also classes in longsword, Lyell has been invited to teach by the British Federation of Historical Swordplay, in Italy by FISAS, in Spain by the AEEA and in Malta by the MHFA.
 He has also held workshops in Aberdeen Glasgow, Hamburg and Dublin.

 Cameron has been a member of the SSA (formally the Sussex Rapier School) since 2004 and during his time there he has studied rapier, broadsword and longsword, becoming an assistant instructor in broadsword in 2013 and a full instructor in 2021.
 Whilst he has tried other self defence systems, it is in fencing that he found both understanding of martial arts and also a way to pursue them.
-Cameron has taught unarmed techniques in Malta and assisted in teaching broadsword classes in the UK, Ireland, Italy, Germany and Malta.
+Cameron has taught unarmed and broadsword techniques in Malta and assisted in teaching broadsword classes in the UK, Ireland, Italy, Germany and Malta.